MaterializeInc/materialize/doc/user/content/integrations/monitor/datadog.md

 Materialize exposes a system catalog that contains metadata about your running Materialize instances.
-The system catalog consists of four schemas available in all databases, which contain sources, tables, and views that expose different types of metadata.
+The system catalog consists of four schemas available in all databases, which contain tables, and views that expose different types of metadata.

 This metadata can help you track and monitor your Materialize usage in tools like Datadog.

-For this guide, you'll setup a Datadog integration and create a dashboard to monitor cluster performance, credit consumption, and memory usage.
+For this guide, you'll setup a Datadog integration and create a dashboard to monitor cluster performance, credit consumption, and storage usage.

 We'll also share some helpful queries you can use in your observability tools to keep track of other metrics important to you.